jackjansen/UnrealAdventures/Diary.md

 This is a dairy of what I did to learn Unreal.
 Mainly for my own future reference, but may be more generally useful.

+The primary goal is not to become a full-blown Unreal developer, but to find out what I need to know to port `cwipc` to Unreal.
+First and foremost the reception/decode/render part of the pipeline, which is going to be needed for the Transmixr performance use case, but I will also keep an eye on the capture/encode/transmission part of the pipeline.

 ## 07-Apr-2024

 Registered an epic account.
 Pick a memorable password, you'll have to type it in many times and Keychain or so won't help you.